elsherrif546/fullstack-challenge/Re-usability-README.md

 # How to Render Minimum Amount of Game Periods WHILE the game is in-Progress

-   - Upon initial app mounting, make a DB query to get the "league" type to render the corresponding game length of whatever sport is selected (ex: MLB --> 9 innings)
+   - Upon initial app mounting, make a DB query to get the "league" & therefore "minimum base length" of whatever       sport is selected (ex: MLB --> 9 innings) within the scoreboard component
-   -

 # How to account for Extra Seuqences (Extra Innings, Overtime)

   - IF the base minimum length of the specified sport has been reached, loop through the home and away teamDetails to render the score for each corresponding "extra" time periods